-- The Credit segment shall be the FSCM organisational unit.
-Create and assign the credit segments to the credit control area of equivalence.
+- The Credit segment shall be the FSCM organizational unit.
+Create and assign the credit segments to the credit-control area of equivalence.
 Make the following IMG path configurations:

 The important OSS notes released for SAP Credit Management activation are available (FSCM)